Grave of the Fireflies director adapts the oldest Japanese fairy tale

 The legend of princess Kaguya - a pocket-sized baby who was discovered by an old bamboo cutter named Taketori no Okina, while growing inside the stalk of a glowing bamboo plant.

-With Tale Of The Bamboo Cutter, Isao Takahata is creating his interpretation of the oldest surviving work of fiction in the Japanese language Tale Of The Bamboo Cutter.
+With The Tale of Princess Kaguya, Isao Takahata is creating his interpretation of the oldest surviving work of fiction in the Japanese language.
 The story is said to have existed since the 9th or 10th century, and is known by virtually every Japanese child on Earth.